kuruoujou/dotfiles/README.md

 Dotfiles for my systems.
 Some of them are quite funky, like ipython stuff, so be warned.
 I recommend taking a look at the vimrc, though.

+I should probably start using tmux as well...hmm